electric-eloquence/fepper/README.md

 order to write custom tasks.
 They are exposed through `global.conf` and `global.pref` (on the `global` Node object).

 The values in `patternlab-config.json` are exposed through `global.conf.ui`.
-One thing to note is that all paths in `patternlab-config.json` will be converted to absolute paths in `global.conf.ui`.
+Please note that all paths in `patternlab-config.json` will be converted to absolute paths in `global.conf.ui`.

 `gulp.watch` will not work correctly with absolute paths.
 There are two